How Designers Should Think About SVG

 The stunning things you’ll create with SVG, how it differs from other graphics, and why exporting requires new considerations.

-In preparation for my upcoming course on Sketch and SVG workflows, I’ve spoken with a bunch of designers, both junior and senior, about their use of the format.
+While preparing my new course on SVG workflows in Sketch, I’ve spoken with a bunch of designers, both junior and senior, about their use of the format.
 And I’ve noticed a common misunderstanding about SVG:

 We often expect SVG to behave like a bitmap graphic—like a PNG with infinite resolution.
 But it really isn’t.